Bloomington picked as the site for the U.S. bid for 2027 World Expo

 Democratic U.S. Rep. Dean Phillips, whose Third District includes Bloomington, sponsored a budget amendment that passed Wednesday to spend $2 million to plan for the U.S. pavilion at the 2025 World Expo in Osaka, Japan, a prerequisite to securing Minnesota's bid.

-"Bloomington, the Twin Cities metro area, the state of Minnesota and the United States will benefit from showcasing American invocation on the world's stage," Phillips said on the House floor.
+"Bloomington, the Twin Cities metro area, the state of Minnesota and the United States will benefit from showcasing American innovation on the world's stage," Phillips said on the House floor.

-The U.S. will find out in February which countries will be competing to host the 2027 Expo.
+The U.S. will find out in February which countries will compete for the 2027 Expo.
 A final vote on the location is expected in November 2022.

 Minnesota competed to make Bloomington the host of the 2023 Expo, but the hosting rights went to Buenos Aires.
 Since then, the state has been fine-tuning its pitch of health, wellness and sustainability.